How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 Leaky Gut Treatments

-The only known cure for a leaky gut is to treat the poor gut health and gut dysbiosis (imbalanced gut microbes) that underlie it.
+The only known cure for leaky gut is to treat the poor gut health and gut dysbiosis (imbalanced gut microbes) that give rise to it.
 This can be done through a combination of diet and lifestyle shifts.

 Healthy Dietary Changes

-First things first: Cutting down on processed foods 21 and alcohol 22 and adding more whole, anti-inflammatory foods to your diet is the best place to start.
+First things first: Cut down on processed foods 29 and alcohol 30, and add more whole, anti-inflammatory foods to your diet.

 Certain whole foods, or components of them, can be especially great for healing a leaky gut, as long as your gut can tolerate them.
 These include:

-While these general healthy eating guidelines are a good start, there are also specific diets that can help.
+These general healthy eating guidelines are a good start, and the following diets can take things to the next level.

 Anti-Inflammatory Diets

-The following three anti-inflammatory diets have research showing that they may improve a leaky gut:
+These anti-inflammatory diets have research showing that they may help heal a leaky gut:

-Mediterranean diets are rich in oily fish (a great source of anti-inflammatory omega-3 fatty acids), berries, and vegetables.
+A Mediterranean diet is rich in oily fish (a great source of anti-inflammatory omega-3 fatty acids), berries, and vegetables.
 A whole-food Mediterranean diet can help heal a damaged gut and offers many general health benefits, like lower cardiovascular risk.

-A low-FODMAP diet can be very effective for those whose IBS-like symptoms are particularly troublesome and seem to be triggered by a wider range of foods.
+A low-FODMAP diet can be effective for people whose IBS-like symptoms are very troublesome and seem to be triggered by a wider range of foods.

-A gluten-free diet can help those who find that gluten aggravates or contributes to their symptoms.
-In this case, a Mediterranean or low-FODMAP diet can work well when gluten-containing grains like wheat, rye, and barley are swapped for alternatives like buckwheat or quinoa.
+A gluten-free diet can help people who find that gluten aggravates or contributes to their symptoms.
+In these cases, a Mediterranean or low-FODMAP diet can work well when gluten-containing grains like wheat, rye, and barley are swapped for alternatives like buckwheat or quinoa.

-I’d recommend working with a doctor or dietitian to find the diet that works best for you, especially if choosing an elimination diet like low FODMAP.
+I’d recommend working with a registered dietitian to find the diet that works best for you, especially if choosing an elimination diet like low FODMAP.
 Their expertise is especially helpful when it comes to reintroducing foods once your symptoms have improved.

 Elemental Diet